Something Stupid (Better Call Saul): Opening

 Over an eight-month period that ends in early 2004, Jimmy McGill and Kim Wexler drift further apart.
 Kim's arm heals and she thrives at Schweikart & Cokely.
-Jimmy continues working at the cell phone store, but his side business re-selling prepaid phones continues to grow.
+Jimmy continues working at CC Mobile, but his side business re-selling prepaid phones continues to grow.
 Jimmy's increasing contacts with Albuquerque's criminals cause him to frequently use his "Saul Goodman" alias.

 Main story

-Jimmy shows Huell Babineaux a prospective space for his new law office.
-Kim and Jimmy attend a Schweikart & Cokely reception; initially charming, he increasingly feels awkward and ducks into Kim's office.
-He realizes how much better her workspace is than what he showed Huell.
+Jimmy shows Huell Babineaux a prospective space for his new law office, intending to share it with Kim.
+Jimmy and Kim attend a Schweikart & Cokely reception; initially charming, he increasingly feels awkward and ducks into Kim's office and realizes how much better her workspace is than what he showed Huell.
 After returning to the party he creates a spectacle by proposing increasingly grandiose ideas for the firm's annual company retreat, upsetting Rich Schweikart and Kim.

 Dr. Bruckner shows Gus Fring a video showing Hector Salamanca has improved cognitively and has limited mobility in his right hand.
 Bruckner dismisses Hector knocking over a water glass as involuntary, but Gus sees that Hector did it purposely so he could ogle the nurse who cleaned it up.
 Gus tells Bruckner to end treatment, in effect trapping Hector's healed mind inside his unhealed body.

 Werner Ziegler's crew excavates the meth lab.
 Work proceeds slowly, tensions rise, and Kai and Casper get into a shoving match, requiring Mike Ehrmantraut to intervene.
 Mike wonders if they would be better off without Kai, but Werner suggests the crew needs rest and relaxation since they have been working longer than anticipated.

 Jimmy continues to re-sell phones, with his business now based in a van on the city's outskirts.
 An off-duty police officer arrives and suggests Jimmy target a better class of customers, while Jimmy argues that his business is legitimate.
 Huell returns from buying lunch but is wearing headphones and does not recognize the context of the discussion, so he strikes the officer with the shopping bag.
 The officer knows Huell from previous run-ins and arrests him.
 Kim agrees to represent Huell but refuses to use tricks to ruin the cop's reputation.
 She wants Jimmy to guarantee that Huell will not flee, but Jimmy's reply is unconvincing.
 Kim tries to negotiate a plea bargain, but prosecutor Suzanne Ericsen refuses to deal.
 Kim goes to buy office supplies, then calls Jimmy and tells him to stop whatever he is doing to help Huell because she has a better way.